Skip to content

 Problem

-AI agents are beginning to send emails, update CRMs, export customer data, trigger payments, and operate internal tools.
-But most systems still treat a valid API key as proof that an action is safe.
-That assumption breaks when the decision-maker is an AI agent reading untrusted inputs.
+AI agents are beginning to send emails, update CRMs, export customer data, trigger payments, modify code, and operate internal tools.
+Most systems still answer only one question: is the credential valid?
+That is not enough when the caller is an autonomous agent interpreting untrusted context.

 Valid credentials, wrong action